Universal Algebra in UniMath: Conclusions

-First of all, to streamline the interface provided by the library.
-At this point, the user of the library is exposed to many technical details only relevant to the implementation, such as: the internal signatures generated by \verb|vsignature| for dealing with variables in terms; the existence of two term algebras, one for ground terms, the other for general terms, while the former should only be a particular case of the latter.
+We plan to enhance our implementation along three directions: \begin{enumerate} \item First of all, we wish to streamline the interface provided by the library.
+With the current state of implementation, the user is exposed to many technical details which have no theoretical relevance.
+These include the internal signatures generated by \lncode{vsignature} for dealing with variables in terms and the existence of two term algebras, one for ground terms, the other for general terms, while the former should only be a particular case of the latter.

 We plan to redesign the interface in order to hide the internal details as much as possible.
-Furthermore, the interface for heterogeneous vectors might be generalized to make the \verb|HVectors| module more useful outside of the scope of our library.

-Next, to include more advanced results.
-On the one side, we plan to complete the treatment of equational algebras by defining the initial algebra of terms modulo equational congruence.
-On the other side, we want to include some relevant theorems, such as the homomorphism theorems and Birkhoff's theorem for varieties.

-Finally, to extend the library with refined applications and examples of univalent reasoning.
-This would give evidence that even the minimalist environment of UniMath does allow its user to approach mechanized mathematics with the advantages of both univalent reasoning -- to handle equivalent objects as naturally as in informal mathematics -- and the automation process of the proof assistant -- to be smartly used for performing ``internal'' implementations in order to leave all computations with no demonstrative significance to the machine.
+Furthermore, the interface for heterogeneous vectors might be generalized to make the \lncode{HVectors.v} module more useful outside of the scope of our library. \item Next, we intend to push further the mathematical salience of the library.
+This means, for instance, generalising the result relating ground term algebras and W-types to the multi sorted case.
+Since we expect to require \emph{indexed} homotopy W-types to keep track of the sorts, we aim at providing UniMath with a detailed formalisation of that notion, following the analysis given by~\cite{Sattler2015OnRI}.
+Moreover, we plan to complete the treatment of equational algebras by defining the initial algebra of terms modulo equational congruence.
+Additionally, we expect to give formal proofs of some known central results in universal algebra, starting from the homomorphism theorems and Birkhoff's variety theorem. \item Finally, to extend the library with refined applications and examples of univalent reasoning.
+This would give evidence that even the minimalist environment of UniMath does allow its user to approach mechanised mathematics with the advantages of both univalent reasoning -- to handle equivalent objects as naturally as in informal mathematics -- and the automation process of the proof assistant -- to be smartly used for performing ``internal'' implementations in order to leave all computations with no demonstrative significance to the machine. \end{enumerate}